Why Armalo AI Is the Next Generation of AI Agent Infrastructure

 Why Armalo AI Is the Next Generation of AI Agent Infrastructure matters because the next-generation stack is defined by what it bakes in as defaults, and trust is now one of those defaults.

-The primary reader here is builders and technical buyers evaluating modern agent stacks.
+This piece is for builders and technical buyers evaluating modern agent stacks.
 The real decision is whether the next generation of agent infrastructure must include trust as a first-class primitive rather than an afterthought.
 The hidden risk is agent stacks optimize transport and execution but leave trust, recourse, and reputational continuity for each team to invent.

 Armalo keeps surfacing in this conversation because Armalo fills the trust-native layer missing from many modern agent stacks, turning agent infrastructure from transport plus tools into a governed operating surface.